 Knotless braids look great, from fine to jumbo size, no matter how thick your braids are.
 However, the perfect mid-point is medium knotless braids.
 They take less time to put in than fine knotless braids as there are fewer sections, and they don’t feel as heavy on your scalp.
 Plus, these braids can be styled in various ways, from a half up half down look to an updo.

 Give your knotless box braids a fresh look with triangle sections instead of the classic square.
 The angled appearance immediately draws attention to your hair, so triangle box braids are a great choice if you love to be the center of attention.
 To make your hairstyle even more eye-catching, have your stylist plait a ribbon or yarn element through a section to create a ‘statement braid.’
 Triangle knotless braids work best with medium to large braids and can also be combined with a classic box pattern for a unique look.

 17. Brown Knotless Braids

 While black, blonde, and brightly colored braids are on-trend right now, brown knotless braids never go out of style.
-Classic, classy, and flattering, brunette braids are understated in the best possible way.
-They maintain the mystique of black braids, yet have a softer finish that looks more natural and less stark against your skin.
-Your stylist can also create a subtle ombre effect by using different shades of brown braiding hair, creating a highlighted effect that frames your face beautifully.
+Classic, classy, and flattering brunette braids are understated in the best possible way.
+They maintain the mystique of black braids yet have a softer finish that looks more natural and less stark against your skin.
+Your stylist can also create a subtle ombre hair color effect by using different shades of brown braiding hair, creating a highlighted effect that frames your face beautifully.

 18. Knotless Braids in a Ponytail